 UGA Outbound Exchange Programs

-The status of Fall 2020 outbound UGA Exchange Program participation is currently undergoing a review given the COVID-19 pandemic and potential impact on health abroad.
+The status of Fall 2021 outbound UGA Exchange Program participation is currently undergoing a review given the COVID-19 pandemic and potential impact on international travel.
 Additional information regarding the program status, current immigration restrictions for students, as well as calendar changes and/or teaching format has been sought from our UGA Exchange Partner Institutions and will be taken into consideration as UGA further evaluates the feasibility of each individual program location.
-Should a program be canceled, OGE will work with impacted students and host universities institutions to defer participation to Spring 2021 where feasible.
+Should a program be canceled, OGE will work with impacted students and host universities institutions to defer participation to Spring 2022 where feasible.